Would you like to learn how to ride a bike?

 With our gentle, effective “balance first” method many people learn to ride in one session.
 If you’re not 100% there, you’ll leave with a clear, low-stress way to continue to teach yourself!
 (You can also come to the next session.)

-Once you can pedal, this level continues practicing basic skills like starting and stopping, turning, weaving, and gradual braking.
+Our first session is skills development.
+We practice basic skills like starting and stopping, turning, weaving, and gradual braking.
 You will continue building confidence and bike handling skills with a short ride on a nearby trail as a group.

 Videos